Whiteflies

 Quick Facts

-• Whiteflies are a common pest of many plants and can become especially injurious in greenhouse production.
-In greenhouses, preferred vegetable hosts include cucumber, tomato, and eggplant.
+• There are around 1300 described whitefly species, some of which are common pests of many plants and can become especially injurious in greenhouse production.
+In greenhouses, some preferred vegetable hosts include cucumber, tomato, and eggplant.

 • In summer, whiteflies can become established in the garden and impact vegetable and flower production.
 Whiteflies can attack a wide variety of garden vegetables including bean, cucumber, eggplant, potato, squash, cabbage, sweet potato, lettuce, and tomato.

-• They do not survive outdoors in areas of freezing winters, such as Colorado.
+• Whiteflies do not survive outdoors in areas with freezing temperatures, such as Colorado.
 Winter infestations may persist on plants grown indoors.

 • Colored sticky traps and certain biological controls are effective tactics in whitefly monitoring and control.